-You can also spritz more sporadically when using Worcestershire sauce.
+You should spritz less often when using Worcestershire sauce.
 Spritz your brisket every 90 minutes (you should be spritzing brisket every 45 minutes with other liquids).

 If you want to provide your brisket with more moisture but don’t want to change the flavor, use plain water.

 This way, you can focus on imparting flavor to the brisket using an injection and rub.
-Also, using water preserves the brisket and bark and doesn’t change the balance.
+Using water preserves the brisket and bark and doesn’t change the balance.

 Steps to Spritzing Brisket

 - Rub the brisket with seasoning and put the brisket on the smoker.

 - Make your brisket spray and pour it into a bottle.